sporeprotocol/spore-sdk/docs/core/composed-apis.md

 **Props**

 - `outPoint`: Specifies a target spore to melt, which is identified by its index from a specific Transaction.outputs.
-- `fromInfos`: Specifies where to collect capacity for transaction construction.
+- `changeAddress`: Specifies the change cell's ownership.
 - `config`: Specifies the config of the SDK.
-- `changeAddress`: Specifies the change cell's ownership.

 **Example**